beyert/pd-footils/README.md

 ## Description of externals

-knob: one of the earliest and best knob externals (Pure Data 0.35 license, copyfree compatible?), similar yet distinct from flatgui/knob and abctools/abcknob
+knob: one of the earliest and best knob externals (Pure Data 0.35 license;
+permissive and likely copyfree compatible), similar yet distinct from flatgui/knob and abctools/abcknob

 rx7~: DX7 emulator external for Pure Data based on RX/Saturno 0.0.1 (rx7~
-appears to be some kind of permissive license, though rx-saturno is GNU GPLv2)
+appears to have a permissive license, though rx-saturno's license is GNU GPLv2)

 shabby~: Waveshaper using 11 Chebychev polynomials to generate harmonics from an incoming sinewave.
 May be used to make a rudimentary additive synth with